kazhala/fzf.aws/README.md

 `fzfaws` currently only has support for MacOS and Linux systems.
 For Windows system support, there will need some work to be done on the
 [pyfzf](https://github.com/kazhala/fzf.aws/blob/master/fzfaws/utils/pyfzf.py) module as well as the [ssh_instance](https://github.com/kazhala/fzf.aws/blob/master/fzfaws/ec2/ec2.py) module, PR welcome.
 You could always utilise the docker image of `fzfaws` on any system, checkout [wiki](https://github.com/kazhala/fzf.aws/wiki#docker-image) to consult how to use the image.
+It should theoretically support Windows WSL, if you are getting error message please let me know.

 ### Python